sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 date: 2025-10-18
 ---
 # 1. Introduction
 [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman) received the Nobel Prize in Physics in 1965 for his contributions to the development of quantum electrodynamics.
-In 1974, he gave a Caltech [commencement address](ttps://faculty.sites.iastate.edu/tesfatsi/archive/tesfatsi/CargoCultScience.RichardFeynman1974.pdf) in which he told a story about a society that wanted the benefits of scientific progress, and did what it imagined were the necessary steps to get that progress, but progress never happened because they lacked “scientific integrity.”
-In his commencent address Feynman explains,
+In 1974, he gave a Caltech [commencement address](https://faculty.sites.iastate.edu/tesfatsi/archive/tesfatsi/CargoCultScience.RichardFeynman1974.pdf) in which he told a story about a society that wanted the benefits of scientific progress, and did what it imagined were the necessary steps to get that progress, but progress never happened because they lacked “scientific integrity.”
+In his commencement address Feynman explains,

 > It's a kind of scientific integrity, a principle of scientific thought that corresponds to a kind of utter honesty--a kind of